-If you transfer someone to another member of the team, know how to do it.
-And then say to the client, "The best person to handle this is Jane, so I'm going to transfer you."
-If it's going to take time for you to locate Jane or explain the problem to her, tell the client you'll be a while.
+You need to know how to transfer someone to another member of the team.
+Say to the client, "The best person to handle this is Jane, so I'm going to transfer you."
+If it's going to take time for you to locate Jane or explain the problem to her, tell the client it'll be a while.
 For instance, say, "It will take me about three to four minutes to get Jane up to speed, so can I please put you on hold?"

 Most people will say yes.
-Then Jane has to answer the phone with some knowledge of the problem.
-She can't then start all over from square one.
+Then Jane must answer the phone with some knowledge of the problem, not starting from square one.

 5. Keep customers informed.

 It's very, very important to train your team on this.
-They have to give the client a list of what they're going to do, then a time frame that is longer than necessary.
+They have to give the client a list of what they're going to do, then a longer timeframe than necessary.
 Why?
 Because when you fix the problem in less time than you stated, they know you went to bat for them.
-You'll have a totally loyal customer at that point.
-Take longer than you said, and they're steaming mad.
+You'll have a loyal customer at that point.
+Take longer than you said and they're steaming mad.

 6. Smile when you talk to customers.